clifrunsalot/mern/devconnector/README.md

 4. Establish an active instance of MongoDB, either locally or in the cloud, i.e., MongoDB Atlas.
 5. Execute "npm run start".
 6. View URL in a browser. "http://localhost:5000".

+Testing:

+1. Setup:
+   a.
+Install and instantiate Postman.
+   b.
+Install and instantiate MongoDB.
+2. Execute "npm run start".
+3. Submit request as described in routes API via Postman
+4. Observe results in DB and in console, where appropriate.